ribafish/WirelessLabGroup06/group06_hw04/Question2.md

 * Logging command: We decided to stop logging after 5min because of space constraints -> nc on SteppingStone doesn't accept incoming connections, all ports are closed

   `tcpdump -i wlan1 -G 300 -W 1 -w channel1.cap` (and channel6.cap and channel11.cap)

     `-i wlan1` sets it to listen on interface 1

     `-G 300` sets it to listen for 300s

     `-W 1` sets the maximum files to be written to 1

     `-w filename` sets the file to which output is written

   all traces are saved at ~/hw04/q1a/ on SteppingStone

+## Currently only trace for channel 1 as I can't get the damned thing to switch channels although it is written in the file and I've tried all the commands to reset the config or reboot node.